SS Empress Queen: Dimensions and layout

 The high pressure cylinder was 68 inches in diameter with the two low-pressure cylinders 92 inches in diameter.
 The stroke was 84 inches and the usual running speed was 44 rpm.

 The condenser was cylindrical and placed athwartships between the cylinders and the supports for the shafting, while the condensing water was supplied by a separate circulating pump, worked by an independent engine.

 The paddle wheels were constructed of steel on the feathering principle with curved floats.
 Steam was supplied to the engines from four double-ended boilers, producing a boiler steam pressure of 140 psi arranged in two compartments, one forward and one aft of the engine room.
 The boilers were of the multitubular return marine type, each having eight corrugated furnaces being constructed entirely of steel to Board of Trade requirements and working on a system of forced draught with fans fitted to supply air.
 Sixteen firemen worked at her 32 furnaces.

 The engines developed 10,000 ihp (this compared to the 6,500 ihp developed by the Queen Victoria and Prince of Wales and 4,500 ihp in the Mona's Isle) and produced to give Empress Queen a service speed of 21.5 kn.
 Her boilers and engines also came from her builder.

-At the time, her engines and paddle wheels were claimed to be the heaviest ever placed in a paddle steamer, with one paddle shaft wheel alone weighing 70 tons.
+At the time, her engines and paddle wheels were claimed to be the heaviest ever placed in a cross-channel paddle steamer, with one paddle shaft wheel alone weighing 70 tons.

 In order to facilitate better handling in port, Empress Queen was fitted with a bow rudder in addition to the stern rudder.
 The hull was divided into several watertight compartments by means of steel transverse bulkheads which additionally augmented the strength of the hull forming supports and ties between the decks and framing.
 A steam capstan windlass was fitted forward for working the ship's cables, and on the spar deck there was a steam capstan for warping and mooring purposes.
 Situated forward was a double acting steam winch which was used for the loading and unloading of luggage.